MichaelCurrin/luke-i-am-your-parent-node/README.md

 # Luke, I Am Your Parent Node
 > GraphQL wrapper around the Star Wars API

-The [swapi.co](https://swapi.co/) service is longer available,but [swapi.dev](https://swapi.dev/) is a forked project which can be used.
-This project hasn't been tested against it.
+This was built around [swapi.co](https://swapi.co/), an API service which is longer available.
+But [swapi.dev](https://swapi.dev/) is a forked project which can be used as a replacement.

 ## Purpose